kristianmandrup/libraries/README.md

 ### Registry adapters

 Comes with adapter functionality for any registry you like.
 Currently we include adapters for Uri and local File.
-Roll you own ;)
+You are free to roll you own adapter ;)

 - UriAdapter
 - FileAdapter

+The UriAdapter will find a component configuration from a remote registry such as a file in a Github repo.
+It will then install the component configuration locally.

 ### Installation adapters

-Comes with installer adapter to install as either single json file into one big Json file You can roll your own Install adapter to suit your needs
+The installer adapters can install a component config in your local repository either as a single JSON file or into one big JSON file.
+You can even "roll your own" Install adapter to suit your needs if you like.

 - FileInstaller
 - JsonInstaller

 ### Loader adapters

-Comes with loader adapters to suit the Install adapters You can roll your own Loader adapter to suit your needs for loading the config from any source
+Comes with loader adapters to load a config from each (or either) of the Installation targets of the Install adapters.
+You can roll your own Loader adapter to suit your needs, to load a config from any source such as a Database etc.

 - FileLoader
 - JsonLoader
 - CompositeLoader

+The CompositeLoader will try to load a Component config using each of the registered loader adapters in succession until one of them succeeds in finding the requested Component config.

 ### Customization